 For the last several weeks, I’ve been trying different strategies to defeat that afternoon slump.
 Some techniques have worked better than others, and today I want to share with you my favorites!

-So without further ado, here are 10 quick fixes and 5 preemptive strategies to crushing that afternoon slump.
+So without further ado, here are 10 quick fixes and 5 preemptive strategies to beating the afternoon slump.

 The quick solutions